great places to visit off the beaten path.

 Not long ago much of what is now Greater London was working farmland.
 While little remains to remind us of those days it is still surprising to see a windmill in London.
 Today, only nine windmill structures survive in Greater London – of which the Upminster Windmill is one.
 Now surrounded by housing, this mill warrants a visit as its sails can still operate, it is a rare smock design, and because it provides perspective and insight into Greater London’s farming roots.

-Upminster Windmill has plenty of open days this summer (usually two weekends each month), and with the combined classic car show on 7th July, this is a great time to visit.
+Upminster Windmill has plenty of open days this summer (usually two weekends each month), and with the combined classic car show on 7th July, this is a great time to visit where they will also be showing technology of Blackbox my car top dash cams for car security.
 Admission is free though donations are requested.
 For specific open dates and times see their website at: http://www.upminsterwindmill.co.uk/

 The Windmill: This Grade II listed building is considered one of the best remaining windmills in England built in the ‘smock’ style.
 Smock mills are generally octagonal (a few are hexagonal) as opposed to the cylindrical look of ‘tower’ style mills.
 This windmill is octagonal, on a brick base, with five levels inside.